fyy2025/Ensemble-tree-for-risk-prediction-in-MM/README.md

 - The cIndex() function from the Intsurv package is used to compute the concordence index of our tree-based models.

 - The constrOptim.nl() function from the Alabama package is used to find the optimal ensemble weights for the ensemble tree-like model.

+## Implementation of risk prediction models

+The folder includes Rmd files implementing risk prediction models (EMC-92, UAMS-70) using gene expression levels to predict risk of MM patients using the MMRF data.
+Gene expression level data and patient survival data of the MMRF study was used.
+Brainarray platform and biomaRt package were used to convert probe set IDs to gene ensembl IDs.